img_2403.jpg

 That was the gist of an email I got one recent Saturday afternoon from my colleague Halley, who leads the Web team here at King Arthur.

-“That can’t be,” I thought.
-“Apple crisp is the absolute penultimate fall recipe.
+“That can't be,” I thought.
+“Apple crisp is the absolute quintessential fall recipe.
 How could we NOT have it on our site?”

 I searched.
 Halley was right.
 No apple crisp.